 Update for 2018/2019: Because we were unsuccessful in acquiring a license for the 2018/2019 school year, we will now be offering Forest Play Days and our Parent Tot Forest Play Group for the 2018/2019 school year.
-We will be endeavoring to license our program for full days for the 2019/2020 school year, with the hopes that a Colorado Outdoor Preschool license (through CDHS) will be available within the next year.
+We are working with all regulatory agencies to ensure that our program is licensed for 5 full days/week for the 2019/2020 school year.
 Please click here if you are interested in getting your child involved in our special program for the 2018/2019 school year.
 If you'd be interested in advocacy opportunities, please email us here.

 Want to read a parent perspective on what it's like at Wee Folk Forest Kindergarten?
 Click here.

 What do you do at Wee Folk Forest Kindergarten?

 We are a "rain or shine", entirely outdoor preschool/kindergarten, which means that we spend our days outside exploring the natural world.
 We allow the children the freedom to play outside, because we strongly believe that this is what our young children need to be doing.
 Being outside in nature is developmentally appropriate, calming for our nervous systems, rich in learning opportunities, good for the health of our mind and bodies, and deeply enriching for our spirits.

 Since we eat snack together, we ask that all children bring a healthy and satisfying snack and a water bottle.
 As we are cultivating awareness and compassion for the natural world, we ask that all food be packed in re-useable containers.